 - On the one hand, the learner is evolving an attitude of direct, open, non-defensive attitude of engagement in new areas of learning — an open-mindedness that welcomes suggestions and information, an absorption or engrossment that brings full attention to bear, and a responsibility to make clear choices and accept the results.
 These dispositions become the culture as repeated experiences of reflection become the norm.

 - On the other hand, the educational leader is evolving also.
 Each individual educator’s method, or way of attack upon a problem, is present in the continuity of his or her experience, acquired habits, and current interests.
 Professional educators provide opportunities for reflection in order to illuminate the darker areas and bring openness to the leadership of the ongoing flow.
-Reflective processes enable both educators and learners to become “experienced”, more intentional, and braver in the next encounter.
+Reflective processes enable both educators and learners to become “experienced”, more intentional, and more present to others in the next encounter.